kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 #### <a href="#summary"> Summary</a>

 This tutorial will cover some of the basic methods in analysing multivariate data.
-You will learn what multivariate data is, some of the ways you can analyse these kinds of data, and then you can practice it for yourself!
+You will learn what multivariate data are, some of the ways you can analyse these kinds of data, and then you can practice it for yourself!
 ---------------------------

 ## Introduction